 Many fledgeling designers will be told that a logo should be designed in a single colour or, that they should at least work in a single colour.

-It’s actual more important to understand why a logo should work in a single colour.
-Previous wisdom dictated that a flat single colour design would work in the most formats, including when being faxed or used on an embroidered work uniform.
+It’s actually more important to understand why a logo should work in a single colour.
+Previous wisdom dictated that a flat single colour design would work in most formats, including when being faxed or used on an embroidered work uniform.

 Unless you’re very behind on the times, or, you like a bit of technological nostalgia, you probably don’t use a fax machine.
 Embroidered logos can also be very complex these days too if indeed an embroidered logo is ever required at all.